What could be more fall than Pumpkin bread?? This Pumpkin Challah topped with pumpkin seeds is where it’s at!

 - Let's start with the yeast!
 Place it in a large mixing bowl for a stand mixer and whisk with warm water and 1 teaspoon sugar (that helps activate the yeast).
 Let yeast stand until it foams and puffs up, about 10 minutes.
 If it doesn’t get foamy, your yeast is bad or the water wasn't the right temperature, so try again!

 - Then, using the whisk attachment for the stand mixer, mix in the remaining sugar, pumpkin, oil, vanilla, 1 egg and 1 egg yolk into the yeast mixture.
-Then add spices an salt and combine and gradually add 3 cups flour and either with a hook attachment using an electric mixer on medium speed or a spoon and your hands until combined.
+Then add spices and combine and gradually add 3 cups flour and salt and either with a hook attachment using an electric mixer on medium speed or a spoon and your hands until combined.
 Knead for about 5-10 minutes, adding flour as necessary.
 Dough should be sticky, and finish kneading by hand on a counter until dough is smooth.
 Dough will get less sticky as you knead.
 Dough should be soft, smooth and slightly tacky.

 - Place the dough in a bowl greased with oil and cover.
 Let dough ferment in a warm place until it has at least doubled in size, about 2-3 hours.
 I put mine on top of a oven heated to the lowest temperature.